SamsungSAILMontreal/ForestDiffusion/README.md

 ```
 duplicate_K = 100 # number of noise per sample (or the number of times the rows of the dataset are duplicated when n_batch=0); should be as high as possible; higher values increase the memory demand when n_batch=0
 n_batch = 1 # If > 0 use the data iterator with the specified number of batches and duplicate_K epochs
-n_jobs = -1 # number of cpus/processes used for the parallel loop (-1 means all cpus; using a small number like n_jobs=4 will reduce training speed, but reduce memory load)
+n_jobs = -1 # number of cpus/processes used for the parallel loop (-1 means all cpus; using a small number like n_jobs=4 will reduce training speed, but reduce memory load; simplest choice is 1 and it has the least memory demand)
 label_y = None # provide the outcome variable if it is categorical for improved performance by training separate models per class; cannot contain missing values
 bin_indexes = [] # vector that indicates which column is binary
 cat_indexes = [] # vector that indicates which column is categorical (>=3 categories)